zubeydesisman/programming-univbasics-4-intro-to-hashes-lab-seattle-web-100719/README.md

 ## Introduction

-Its time to practice what we've learned about Ruby hashes.
+It's time to practice what we've learned about Ruby hashes.
 In this lab, your task is to implement a set of methods.
 Each method will require you to complete some basic hash creation and modification.
 Use `learn` and follow the test suite messages as you work through your solution.